-Home » Healthy blood
+Home » Promotes healthy blood

 Buckwheat contains a number of nutrients that deliver powerful cardiovascular benefits, including protection against blood clots, reducing blood pressure, and lowering cholesterol levels.